conda-forge/conda-forge.github.io/docs/glossary.md

 ## CDT

 Core Dependency Tree.
 Core Dependency Tree packages take care of the dependencies that are so close to the system that they are not packaged with conda-forge.
-A CDT package consists of repackaged CentOS binaries from the appropriate version, either 6 or 7 depending on user choice and platform.
+For example, in conda-forge, we have used repackaged CentOS 6 or 7 binaries for some time.

 [Learn more](https://conda-forge.org/docs/maintainer/knowledge_base.html#cdt-packages).